goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ![Image of SentencePiece abstract](/assets/blog_assets/evolution_of_llms/49.webp)

 Now assume you want to see how close X1 is relative to every other word.
 What do you do?
-Take dot product, because we all know that gives us the distance between different vectors in space.
+Take dot product, which gives us similarity scores between vectors - the higher the dot product, the more similar (or 'closer') the vectors are in the semantic space.

 Now let's say you want to see, how different vectors relate to X1, I.e How far is X2 from X1 (notice how we went from how far X1 is from X2, X3 and so on.
 To how far X2 is from X1).